dgerabagi/data-curation-environment/prompt.md

 - **Description:** A comprehensive, consolidated Frequently Asked Questions (FAQ) document to serve as the primary knowledge base for the `aiascent.dev` website's RAG chatbot, Ascentia.
 - **Tags:** documentation, faq, knowledge base, rag, user guide

+### A118.
+DCE - Database Integration Plan
+- **Description:** A plan to transition from the brittle `dce_history.json` file to a robust SQLite database for managing cycle history, solving data loss issues.
+- **Tags:** plan, architecture, database, sqlite, persistence, data integrity

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles